 What is the strength of aluminum vs steel?

 Aluminum is a very desirable metal because it is more malleable and elastic than steel.
 Aluminum can go places and create shapes that steel cannot, often forming deeper or more intricate spinnings.
 Especially for parts with deep and straight walls, aluminum is the material of choice.
 Steel is a very tough and resilient metal but cannot generally be pushed to the same extreme dimensional limits as aluminum without cracking or ripping during the spinning process.

 Even with the possibility of corrosion, steel is harder than aluminum.
-Most spinnable tempers and alloys of aluminum dent, ding or scratch more easily as compared to steel.
-Steel is strong and less likely to warp, deform or bend under weight, force or heat.
-Nevertheless the strength of steel’s tradeoff is that steel is much heavier/much denser than aluminum.
+Most spinnable tempers and alloys of an aluminum dent, ding or scratch more easily as compared to steel.
+Steel is strong and less likely to warp, deform or bend underweight, force or heat.
+Nevertheless, the strength of steel’s tradeoff is that steel is much heavier/much denser than aluminum.
 Steel is typically 2.5 times denser than aluminum.

 The final application of the part will ultimately determine which material the part would be spun from, balancing all the limitations and advantages of each material.
 On some spinnings, it’s an easy call, while others are a tougher decision.
 If you or your engineering departments are on the fence with steel vs. aluminum dilemma, please contact the authority on metal spinnings at Wenzel Metal Spinning, Inc. and we will be happy to provide you with our expert opinion and supporting information.
 Additional information about steel and aluminum can be found on our materials page.